code-not-found/code-not-found.github.io/_posts/java/2017-11-19-java-download-install-jdk-5-windows.md

     <img src="{{ site.url }}/assets/images/posts/java/java-5-license-agreement.png" alt="java 5 license agreement">
 </figure>

-Click on the <var>I accept the terms in the license agreement</var> radio button and the click on <var>Next</var>.
+Click on the <var>I accept the terms in the license agreement</var> radio button and then click on <var>Next</var>.
 On the following screen optionally change the installation location by clicking on the <var>Change...</var> button.
 In this example the install location was changed to <var>'C:\Java\jdk1.5.0_22'</var>.
 From now on we will refer to this directory as: <var>[java_install_dir]</var>.

 <figure>
     <img src="{{ site.url }}/assets/images/posts/java/java-5-jdk-location.png" alt="java 5 jdk location">
 </figure>

 Next, the installer will present the installation of some optional features.
-We will skip this part of the installer as the JDK installed in the previous step comes with everything to run and developed code.
+We will skip this part of the installer as the JDK installed in the previous step comes with everything to run and develope code.
 Just press <var>Cancel</var> and confirm by clicking <var>Yes</var> in the popup window.

 <figure>
     <img src="{{ site.url }}/assets/images/posts/java/java-5-optional-features.png" alt="java 5 optional features">